 As well as indicating when new pages are added, because several pages are "works in progress", I'll include details here when they are largely complete or when there have been significant updates:

-- Chromosome Map: Adam Grieve & Margaret Paterson Line – NEW webpage (24 Jul 2014), the first of a series of chromosome maps from various ancestral lines, together with an introductory page, Chromosome Mapping
+- Genome Coverage: Adam Grieve & Margaret Paterson Line – NEW webpage (24 Jul 2014), the first of a series of chromosome maps from various ancestral lines, together with an introductory page, Chromosome Mapping

 - What a Difference a Year Makes and My Favorite 3 People on the Genetic Genealogy Mailing Lists – NEW Blog Posting (12 June 2014)